jlartois/open-dibr-v2/README.md

 ![example.gif](docs/example.gif)

-Note: this GIF is highly compressed (low resolution and frame rate, muted colors)..
+Note: this GIF is highly compressed (low resolution and frame rate, muted colors).

 Here is a render (without and with wireframe mode) for one frame: